vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 ### Obtain the vSphere Integrated Containers Registry CA Certificate <a id="getcert"></a>

-To access the vSphere Integrated Containers Registry CA certificate, you must have a user account in vSphere Integrated Containers Management Portal in that has at least the Cloud administrator role.
+To access the vSphere Integrated Containers Registry CA certificate, log in to vSphere Integrated Containers Management Portal with an account that has at least the Cloud administrator role.
+For information about logging in to vSphere Integrated Containers Management Portal, see [Logging In to the Management Portal](../vic_cloud_admin/logging_in_mp.md).

-1. Log in to vSphere Integrated Containers Mangagement Portal at http://<i>vic_appliance_address</i> and following the **Go to the vSphere Integrated Containers Management Portal** link.
+1. Go to **Administration** -> **Configuration**.
-2. Go to **Administration** -> **Configuration** and click the download link for **Registry Root Certificate**.
+2. Click the download link for **Registry Root Certificate**.

 ### Configure the Docker Client on Linux <a id="certlinux"></a>